Benefits of statically typed functional programming? Wrong question.

 |Types Function signatures||Machine code|

 |”Understood” by the computer Understandable by a human|

 ** in most languages

 It cuts both ways

 Many strong (and not so strong) compilers fail at informing humans of issues in a pedagogic manner.
 In other words, the compiler fails to ensure knowledge symmetry.
-This is a non-trivial problem to solve, and tend to be overlooked in many languages.
-In some cases this even leads to a situation where programmers stop seeing the compiler as their assistant and start seeing it as their antagonist.
+This is a non-trivial problem to solve, and tends to be overlooked in many languages.
+In some cases, this even leads to a situation where programmers stop seeing the compiler as their assistant and start seeing it as their antagonist.

 One example that actively tries to be better is Elm.
-Even if Elm’s approach is not perfect in all regards, the compiler goes a long way in giving human-readable, solution oriented feedback.
+Even if Elm’s approach is not perfect in all regards, the compiler goes a long way in giving human-readable, solution-oriented feedback.
 That being said, the complexity of the problem of good feedback increases with the competency of the language.

 Could it be that this negligence towards the programmer is a contributing factor to hold languages such as Haskell back?
-A lot of angry and large error messages has a solution that can be described clearly by a human just in a few words ”That function is only partially applied” or ”The arguments is in the wrong order” or ”You forgot the do keyword”.
+A lot of angry and large error messages have a solution that can be described clearly by a human just in a few words ”That function is only partially applied” or ”The arguments is in the wrong order” or ”You forgot the do keyword”.